astralfrontier/chaosfrontier-org-wiki/silly/waifu-the-shipping.md

 A Waifu has a rating in one or more of the following Beats:

+* **Chuunibyou-jutsu**: skill at pretending you have special powers or advanced combat skills.
+A Chuuni user can intimidate or mislead others into believing their abilities are real.
+At higher levels, an expert Chuuni user can even cause Special Forces soldiers or supernatural creatures into accepting their claims.
+Despite this advanced power, Chuuni itself grants no supernatural abilities beyond its own mental influence.
 * **Doji-jutsu**: skill at being clumsy and ill-coordinated.
 A skilled Dojiko can avoid attacks by tripping, accidentally fall into something or someone to damage it, or (at high levels) cause a chain reaction of clumsiness.
 * **Flashback-jutsu**: skill at spinning memories, or perhaps actually modifying the past.
 A skilled Flashback user can introduce new truths to their story, gain knowledge by looking backward in time, or (at high levels) adjust continuity retroactively to change established reality.
 * **Katei-jutsu**: skill at cooking, cleaning, and domestics.
 A Katei user can wield household instruments as weapons, create healing (or harmful) food or drink, or effortlessly conceal objects in unlikely places around a house.
 High-level users can arrange any surroundings so they function as a comfortable living space.